Ahmed-Dadousha/MyGodotAddons/MPAO/addons/mpao/README.md

 	`if await NetworkManger.createClient():`<br>
 	#Code here

-- To avoid control other players character Add next code to player script:<br>
+- Add this code before any code in player script:<br>

 	#To avoid control other players character <br>
 	`func _enter_tree():`<br>